+Youth Employment: EMI has a long-standing partnership with the City of Milwaukee to provide the Earn & Learn summer youth employment program, which has given up to 2,500 youth each year job readiness training, enrichment activities, and paid work experience at community work sites and with public and private employers.
+EMI has obtained federal discretionary funding to support initiatives that include paid work experience for a wide variety of youth who are enrolled in high school, are disconnected from school and work, and have been involved in the criminal justice system at some level.

+Registered Apprenticeship: EMI has embraced apprenticeship as a job-driven training strategy and as such, has obtained discretionary federal funding to advance the expansion of Registered Apprenticeship in WDA 2, particularly for women and minorities who are underrepresented in this area.
+EMI partners with the DWD Bureau of Apprenticeship Standards (BAS) on grant programs and initiatives and participates in Youth Apprenticeship consortia throughout WDA 2.

+Labor Market Demand Intelligence: EMI's BST convenes Industry Advisory Boards (IABs) in high demand industry sectors.
+IABs provide timely labor market information (developed through input of its employer partners) and create an inventory of available positions so the skills of job seekers can be matched to employers' needs.
+This business-led model optimizes best practices in workforce training and advances a "demand and supply" model that identifies and connects employers' real-time hiring needs with effective systems and partners to screen, train, and match workers for those positions.

+Digital Literacy Lab: EMI provides digital literacy training in four (4) modules to ensure job seekers have the digital skills to acquire, maintain, and advance in good jobs.

-- Reentry Services: As documented in Question 3, WDA 2 has a significant number of individuals who are incarcerated or have been previously involved in the criminal justice system.
+Reentry Services: As documented in the Regional Plan analysis, WDA 2 has a significant number of individuals who are incarcerated or have been previously involved in the criminal justice system.
 EMI responds to this critical need by providing pre- and post-release services in local and state correctional facilities using a variety of employment and training service strategies.
 EMI has staff with criminal justice expertise, uses assessments that reflect the correlation between job readiness and risk of recidivism to customize reentry service delivery, and continuously pursues additional funding to support reentry programs and initiatives.
-EMI's CEO coordinates with local, state, and national departments and organizations involved in criminal justice initiatives to stay apprised of evidence-based best practices and communicate local successes and challenges. - Youth Employment: EMI has a long-standing partnership with the City of Milwaukee to provide the Earn & Learn summer youth employment program, which has given up to 2,500 youth each year job readiness training, enrichment activities, and paid work experience at community work sites and with public and private employers.
-EMI has obtained federal discretionary funding to support initiatives that include paid work experience for a wide variety of youth who are enrolled in high school, are disconnected from school and work, and have been involved in the criminal justice system at some level. - Registered Apprenticeship: EMI has embraced apprenticeship as a job-driven training strategy and as such, has obtained discretionary federal funding to advance the expansion of Registered Apprenticeship in WDA 2, particularly for women and minorities who are underrepresented in this area.
-EMI partners with the DWD Bureau of Apprenticeship Standards (BAS) on grant programs and initiatives and participates in Youth Apprenticeship consortia throughout WDA 2. - Demand Intelligence: EMI's BST convenes Industry Advisory Boards (IABs) in high demand industry sectors.
-IABs provide timely labor market information (developed through input of its employer partners) and create an inventory of available positions so the skills of job seekers can be matched to employers' needs.
-This business-led model optimizes best practices in workforce training and advances a "demand and supply" model that identifies and connects employers' real-time hiring needs with effective systems and partners to screen, train, and match workers for those positions.
+EMI's CEO coordinates with local, state, and national departments and organizations involved in criminal justice initiatives to stay apprised of evidence-based best practices and communicate local successes and challenges.